Cyclic sieving phenomena for trees and tree-rooted maps: Tree rotations

-Recall from Lemma~\ref{lem:divisors} that, in order to establish a cyclic sieving phenomenon for the triple $(S, G, P)$, with $G=\langle g \rangle$, we only have to count elements of $S$ fixed by $g^e$ for $e=0$ and for $e$ a divisor of $|G|$.
-We now want to characterize trees of $\T(n)$ invariant by $R^e$, for $e$ a divisor of $2n$.
-Let us first recall the definition of the \emm center, of a tree~$\tau$: if $\tau$ is reduced to a node or to an edge then the center is $\tau$ itself, and otherwise it is determined recursively by deleting all leaves of $\tau$, and iterating this pruning until a tree with one or two nodes is obtained.
-For instance, pruning the tree of Figure~\ref{fig:rooted-tree} shows in one step that its center is an edge.
+Recall from Lemma~\ref{lem:divisors} that, in order to establish a cyclic sieving phenomenon for the triple $(S, G, P)$, with $G=\langle g \rangle$, we only have to count elements of~$S$ fixed by~$g^e$ for $e=0$ and for $e$ a divisor of~$|G|$.
+We now want to characterise trees of $\T(n)$ invariant by $R^e$, for $e$ a divisor of~$2n$.
+Let us first recall the definition of the \emm centre, of a tree~$\tau$: if $\tau$ is reduced to a node or to an edge then the centre is $\tau$ itself.
+Otherwise, it is determined recursively by deleting all leaves of~$\tau$, and by iterating this pruning until a tree with one or two nodes is obtained.
+For instance, pruning the tree of Figure~\ref{fig:rooted-tree} shows in one step that its centre is an edge.

-We will also need some transformations $\Phi$ and $\Psi_d$, for $d\ge 2$, that extract a piece of (some) rooted trees $\tau$.
-If the center of $\tau$ is an edge, we define $\Phi(\tau)$ as the tree obtained by cutting the central edge $c$ in its middle, retaining the piece that contains the root corner, and adding a marked leaf at the end of the half-edge coming from $c$ (Figure~\ref{fig:Phidef}).
-Note that $\Phi$ is only defined on edge-centered trees.
-For $d\ge 2$, and $\tau$ a rooted tree whose center is a node $c$ of degree $\ell$ divisible by $d$, we define $\Psi_d(\tau)$ as follows: let $\tau_1, \ldots, \tau_\ell$ be the trees incident to $c$, in counterclockwise order, with $\tau_1$ containing the root \emm edge,.
+We will also need some transformations $\Phi$ and $\Psi_d$, for $d\ge 2$, that extract a piece of (some) rooted trees~$\tau$.
+If the centre of~$\tau$ is an edge, we define $\Phi(\tau)$ as the tree obtained by cutting the central edge $c$ in its middle, retaining the piece that contains the root corner, and adding a marked leaf at the end of the half-edge coming from $c$ (Figure~\ref{fig:Phidef}).
+Note that $\Phi$ is only defined on edge-centred trees.
+For $d\ge 2$, and $\tau$ a rooted tree whose centre is a node~$c$ of degree~$\ell$ divisible by~$d$, we define $\Psi_d(\tau)$ as follows: let $\tau_1, \ldots, \tau_\ell$ be the trees incident to~$c$, in counterclockwise order, with $\tau_1$ containing the root \emm edge,.
 Then $\Psi_d(\tau)$ is obtained from $\tau$ by only retaining the trees $\tau_{1}, \ldots, \tau_{\ell/d}$ and marking the node $c$ (Figure~\ref{fig:Psidef}).